MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-windows.md

 The prerequisites for Remote Help on Windows are:

 - Set up the Remote Help app for Windows.
 See [Install and update Remote Help](#install-and-update-remote-help)
-- The helper and sharer can be on a enrolled or unenrolled device.
+- The helper and sharer can be on an enrolled or unenrolled device.

 To remotely start a session:
 - The helper can be on an enrolled or unenrolled device.